goncharov-vlad/spa-router/README.md

 ## Contributing

+Contributions are always welcome!

-Module is very easy to read, also you can get full documentation with jsDocs, just run `jsdoc -r path/to/roter/code`
+Project have to use [jsDocs](https://jsdoc.app/).
+You also can get full documentation with [jsDocs](https://jsdoc.app/), just run `jsdoc -r path/to/roter/code`.

-When you publish something open source, one of the greatest motivations is that anyone can just jump in and start contributing to your project.

-These paragraphs are meant to welcome those kind souls to feel that they are needed.
-You should state something like:

-"If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome."

-If there's anything else the developer needs to know (e.g. the code style guide), you should link it here.
-If there's a lot of things to take into consideration, it is common to separate this section to its own file called `CONTRIBUTING.md` (or similar).
-If so, you should say that it exists here.
+Some commands which will help you with developing:
+* `npm i` to install dev packages.
+* `npm run build` to build project.
+* `npm run watch` to get stream building.

 ## Licensing